Supporting Child Development and Coping Skills When at the Hospital

 Loyola’s child life staff consists of one child life specialist and approximately 25 volunteers who provide services and support to patients and families.
 The child life team provides guidance during admission, tests, surgeries and other medical procedures, whether in the Ronald McDonald® Children’s Hospital at Loyola University Medical Center or other Loyola office locations.
-This can include support for children within different pediatric areas, including pediatric critical care, burn/trauma unit, outpatient clinics, radiology and the emergency department.
+This can include support for children within different pediatric areas, including pediatric critical care, neonatal, burn/trauma unit, outpatient clinics, radiology and the emergency department.

 Loyola’s child life specialist also provides assistance as your family prepares for scheduled procedures.
 This specialist works with our social work staff to be an advocate and facilitator for each family during post-operative care and as your family prepares to return home.

 Through the child life program, children and their families may receive hands-on tours prior to hospitalization so that they can familiarize themselves with their surroundings.
 To learn more about the program and its services, call 708-216-3161.

 Loyola is committed to the compassionate diagnosis and care of our youngest patients.
 Our pediatric specialists understand the unique needs of children and provide the most advanced and precise treatment options available.
 Loyola’s staff is specially trained in the treatment of children and provides care in a compassionate, family-friendly environment.